 Originally two separate settlements, Sutton to the south and Bonington to the north are listed in the Domesday Book of 1086 as 'Sudtone' and 'Bonitone' and probably date back to Anglo Saxon times.
-The two rural farming communities developed around their respective churches, the 12th century St Anne's Church in Sutton and 13th century Church of St Michael in Bonington.
+The two rural farming communities developed around their respective churches, the 12th century Church of St Anne in Sutton and 13th century Church of St Michael in Bonington.